ldsec/medco-documentation/source/system_admin/deployment/test-network.rst

 IRCT Deployment and Configuration
 '''''''''''''''''''''''''''''''''

-Currently IRCT must be configured manually and deployed separately **in each of the nodes in which you wish to access Glowing Bear and query the system**.
+Currently IRCT must be configured manually and deployed separately in each of the nodes.
 This will change in the future.

 .. code-block:: bash